noiseprotocol/noise_spec/noise.md

       <- e, ee

 The handshake pattern name is `Noise_NN`.
 This naming convention will be explained in [Section 8.3](#interactive-patterns).
 The empty parentheses indicate that neither party is initialized with any key pairs.
-The tokens `"s"` and/or `"e"` inside the parentheses would indicate that the initiator is initialized with static and/or ephemeral key pairs.
-The tokens `"rs"` and/or `"re"` would indicate the same thing for the responder.
+The tokens `"s"`, `"e"`, or `"e, s"` inside the parentheses would indicate that the initiator is initialized with static and/or ephemeral key pairs.
+The tokens `"rs"`, `"re"`, or `"re, rs"` would indicate the same thing for the responder.

+Right-pointing arrows show messages sent by the initiator.
+Left-pointing arrows show messages sent by the responder.

 Pre-messages are shown as patterns prior to the delimiter "...", with a right-pointing arrow for the initiator's pre-message, and a left-pointing arrow